Joslin History, Family Crest & Coats of Arms

 - John D. Joslin, American Republican politician, Postmaster at Alpena, Michigan, 1864

-- Jeanne Joslin, American Democrat politician, Alternate Delegate to Democratic National Convention from New Hampshire, 1980
+- Jeanne Joslin, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Hampshire, 1980

-- Falcon Joslin, American Democrat politician, Alternate Delegate to Democratic National Convention from Alaska Territory, 1916
+- Falcon Joslin, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alaska Territory, 1916

 - Ervin Stephen Joslin (b.
 1870), American Republican politician, Member of Vermont State House of Representatives from Waitsfield, 1910